In Search for an Optimal Authenticated Byzantine Agreement: Asymptotically optimal optimistic Byzantine Agreement

 \subsubsection{Linear leader-based view}

-A detailed pseudocode of the linear LBV building block is given in Algorithms~\ref{alg:LBV-API} and~\ref{alg:LBV-messages}, and an illustration appears in figure~\ref{fig:LBV}.
-The linear LBV building block supports an API to \emph{start the view} and \emph{wedge the view}.
-Upon a \lv{\lr{sq, p_l}} invocation, the invoking party starts processing messages associated with the linear LBV that is parametrized with sequence number $sq$ and a leader $p_l$.
-When the leader $p_l$ invokes \lv{\lr{sq, p_l}} it initiates $3.5$ steps of leader-to-all and all-to-leader communication.
-In each of the first 3 steps, the leader sends its \emph{VALUE} together with a threshold signature that proves the safety of the value for the current step and then waits to collect $n-f$ valid replies.
-A party that gets a message from the leader validates that the received value and proof are valid for the current step, then produces its signature share on a message that contains the value and the current step's name, and sends the share back to the leader.
+Detailed pseudocode of the linear implementation of the LBV building block is given in Algorithms~\ref{alg:LBV-API} and~\ref{alg:LBV-messages}.
+An illustration appears in figure~\ref{fig:LBV}.
+The LBV building block supports an API to \emph{start the view} and \emph{wedge the view}.
+Upon a \lv{\lr{sq, p_l}} invocation, the invoking party starts processing messages associated with LBV(sq,$p_l$).
+When the leader $p_l$ invokes \lv{\lr{sq, p_l}} it initiates $3$ steps of leader-to-all and all-to-leader communication, named \emph{PreKeyStep}, \emph{KeyStep}, and \emph{LockStep}.
+In each step, the leader sends its \emph{VALUE} together with a threshold signature that proves the safety of the value for the current step and then waits to collect $n-t$ valid replies.
+A party that gets a message from the leader, validates that the received value and proof are valid for the current step, then produces its signature share on a message that contains the value and the step's name, and sends the share back to the leader.
 When the leader gets $n-t$ valid shares, it combines them into a threshold signature and continues to the next step.
-After successfully generating the threshold signature at the end of the third step, the leader has a commit certificate which he sends together with its \emph{VALUE} to all parties.
+After successfully generating the threshold signature at the end of the third step (\emph{LockStep}), the leader has a commit certificate which he sends together with its \emph{VALUE} to all parties.

-In addition to validating and share signing messages, parties also store the values and proofs they receive.
-The \textbf{keyProof} and \textbf{lockProof} variables store a tuple consisting of the value and the threshold signature received from the leader in the second and third steps, respectively, and \textbf{commitProof} stores the received value and the commit certificate.
-Whenever a party receives a valid commit certificate from the leader it returns its \textbf{keyProof}, \textbf{lockProof}, and \textbf{commitProof}, which are then used by the high level agreement protocol to update the \emph{LOCK}, \emph{KEY}, \emph{VALUE}, and \emph{COMMIT} variables in the local state.
+In addition to validating and share-signing messages, parties also store the values and proofs they receive.
+The \textbf{keyProof} and \textbf{lockProof} variables store tuples consisting of the values and the threshold signatures received from the leader in the \emph{KeyStep}, and \emph{LockStep} steps, respectively.
+The \textbf{commitProof} variable stores the received value and the commit certificate.
+When a party receives a valid commit certificate from the leader it returns.